-The increase in sales and marketing expenses was due primarily to an increase of \$4.5 million in employee costs (net of capitalized sales commissions), driven by a \$1.3 million impact related to headcount additions from the acquisition of FastPay and includes an increase in stock-based compensation of \$2.0 million.
-We experienced increases in marketing costs of \$2.4 million and travel expenses of \$0.9 million as events and sales-related travel increased compared to the low levels we experienced in 2021 due to the pandemic.
-We experienced increases in partner commissions of \$0.5 million as well as an additional increase of \$0.9 million in consulting and other costs.
+The increase in sales and marketing expenses was due primarily to an increase of \$7.1 million in employee costs (net of capitalized sales commissions), driven by a \$1.3 million impact related to headcount additions from the acquisition of FastPay and includes an increase in stock-based compensation of \$3.0 million.
+We experienced increases in marketing costs of \$2.4 million and travel expenses of \$1.2 million as events and sales-related travel increased compared to the low levels we experienced in 2021 due to the global COVID-19 pandemic.
+We experienced increases in partner commissions of \$0.8 million as well as additional increases in consulting of \$0.7 million, recruiting of \$0.3 million, and IT infrastructure and software costs of \$0.7 million related to our transition of services from data centers to cloud hosting.